bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

-Following are a few different ways to make DIP legs on PCBs, where the legs are thin enough not to harm sockets of any type, and with little or no shoulder or insulator.
+Following are a few different ways to make DIP legs on PCBs, where the legs are thin enough not to harm sockets of any type, and low profile with little or no shoulder or insulator.

 Standard square pin headrs are far too large and completely unsuitable.
 They physically can't be inserted into machined round sockets, and they damage leaf sockets by over-compressing the contacts.

 Standard machined round pin headers are thinner, but still technically outside what the datasheets of most sockets claim to support, and in many situations there is no room for the large shoulder and insulator.

+Plated vias with 0.6mm drill are large enough for all of the following methods.

 # SIL Leadframe
 [TE Connectivity 1544210 SIL leadframe](https://www.digikey.com/short/128v4wzj)